ronnyismael1/discord_welcome_bot/README.md

 2. This bot needs to be hosted locally, maybe on RASPI or on computer.
 3. ???

+### Bot settings
 When creating the bot discord get bot token and enable `Server Members Intent`

+To invite the bot to a server, set it up by going to developer dashboard, OAUTH2 URL Generator, check bot.
+Then check these following permissions for bot:
+* Read Messages/View Channels
+* Send Messages
+* Read Message History
+* Mention Everyone
+* Manage Roles

+Then just copy the generated URL and paste it into browser.
+This should bring up discord and we can add the bot to our chosen server.

 ## Development and Tools
 1. Discord developer account